sagemath/trac_to_gh/Issue 9971.md

 CC:  @vbraun

-This patch adds classes for toric lattices homspaces and homomorphisms and allows checking fan compatibility and automatic subdivision to achieve this compatibility.
+This ticket adds a module for fan morphisms - morphisms between lattices with specified fans in the domain and codomain, which are compatible with this morphism.
+Compatibility check and automatic construction of the codomain fan or refinement of the domain fan are implemented.

+Patch order (applies cleanly to sage-4.6.rc0):
+1. [attachment:trac_9972_add_cone_embedding.patch]
+2. [attachment:trac_9972_improve_element_constructors.patch]
+3. [attachment:trac_9972_remove_enhanced_cones_and_fans.patch]
+4. [attachment:trac_9972_add_fan_morphisms.patch]
+5. [attachment:trac_9972_fix_fan_warning.patch]

-See #9604 for prerequisites.
+See #9604 for dependencies.

 Issue created by migration from https://trac.sagemath.org/ticket/9972